CALL FOR ARTISTS: ARTIST IN RESIDENCE

 A professional artist is someone who has developed their skills through training and/or practice; is recognized as such by artists working in the same artistic tradition; actively practices his or her art; seeks payment for his/her work; and has a history of public presentation.

 The artist must be a Canadian citizen or permanent resident of Canada, aged 18 years or older.
 Preference will be given to residents of York Region.

-RHPL will provide the total sum of $2,000 for the residency period.
-This sum will cover all artist fees, travel expenses, materials, and any other project expenses incurred by the applicant.
+RHPL will provide the total sum of $3500 for the residency period, including, artist fees, HST, all materials, and any other project expenses incurred by the applicant.